Answer This Job Interview Question: What's Your Greatest Weakness?

 (Confession)"I knew on the first day in my last job that I was officially a workaholic when I came out of my office to discover everyone else had left and locked the door, leaving me with no key to get out!
 That pretty much classifies my career.

 (Recovery)"However, in taking things to extremes, I have found that it is easy to get burned out by not balancing my time very well.
-I have worked with a success coach and implemented a Franklin Day Planner to better organize and schedule my time, making sure I achieve a balance so that I can still be a valuable player."
+I have worked with a success coach and implemented calendar management to better organize and schedule my time, making sure I achieve a balance so that I can still be a valuable player."

 (Confession)"Some people would consider the fact that I have never worked in this field before as a weakness.
 However, being highly trainable and open minded, I have no pre-conceived notions on how to perform my job.

 (Recovery)"Working with your organization will give me the opportunity to learn the job the way you want it done, not the way I believe it is done.
 In addition, although I have no former on-the-job experience, I do bring with me extensive hands-on training and experience which can only enhance my ability to learn extremely quickly."